Neon for data analysis

 FAQ

-ClickHouse is the columnar engine built for aggregations over very large datasets and leads for warehouse-scale crunching.
-Neon fits when your analytics tables already live on serverless Postgres and you value branch-based safe exploration over raw analytical throughput.
+- ClickHouse is the columnar engine built for aggregations over very large datasets and leads for warehouse-scale crunching.
+Neon fits when your analytics tables already live on serverless Postgres: run_sql and run_sql_transaction execute the queries, explain_sql_statement and list_slow_queries help tune them, and the branch layer lets you run heavy exploratory work on a disposable copy of real data.